Facebook Ad Targeting Tips: 5 Ways to Reach Your Perfect Client

 3. Stay Up to Date With Facebook’s Video Ad Tools

-You can create new target audiences based on how much of your video content they watch.
-Whether someone watches 3 seconds or 95% of your videos, you can tailor ads to serve different content to different segments.
+You can pick a specific video and target an audience based on how much of the video they watched.
+Whether someone watches 3 seconds or 95% of your video, you can tailor your ads to serve different video content to different sets of potential customers.

 4. Consider Your Platform

-When designing your video ad campaigns, it is vital to consider your platform, industry, and audience.
-On social media, lengthy video ads rarely achieve the best results.
+When designing a Facebook video ad campaign, it is vital to consider your platform, industry, and audience.
+If you want to convey that you are well educated and trustworthy, that doesn’t necessarily mean a lengthy Facebook video ad will achieve the best results.

 One must consider Facebook’s benefits as a platform as well as how engaged its users tend to be.
-It’s unlikely that audiences will watch a 5 to 10-minute video on Facebook, but sharing 30-second to 3-minute videos highlighting your audience’s pain points and your value proposition can be the perfect strategy.
+It’s unlikely that audiences will watch a 15-minute video ad on Facebook, but sharing a 30-second clip quickly summarizing your audience’s pain points and your value proposition may be the perfect strategy.